Skip to main content

 How to give feedback or make a complaint

-Wherever possible it would be helpful if you could discuss any feedback or concerns with the lawyer dealing with your matter informally first, as they may be able to resolve your concerns without the need for a formal complaint.
+Wherever possible it would be helpful if you could discuss any feedback or concerns with the lawyer dealing with your matter informally first, as they or their line managers may be able to resolve your concerns without the need for a formal complaint.

 How to make a formal complaint under this policy